Rafael Alarcón (golfer): Professional career

-Private life, awards

 After mainly retiring from competition play in 1997, Alarcón made a few tournament appearances in Latin America and worked as a coach for Lorena Ochoa.
 When Ochoa, also a Guadalajara native, was 11 years old, she approached Alarcón and asked him to coach her.
 During his time as her coach, she won 27 LPGA Tour titles, including two majors and reached number one on the Women's World Golf Rankings, before she retired at 28 years of age.
 After her retirement, he has been coaching at Lorena Ochoa's Golf Academy.

 Alarcón also worked as a golf course designer, together with Carter Morrish at Alarcon Morrish Golf Course Design.

+Awards and honors

 Alarcón was appointed Jalisco State Golfer of the Century.
 He was awarded the National Prize for Sports, received on 20 November 2009 from the President of Mexico during a ceremony at the official presidential residence.